Summary: in this tutorial, you’ll learn to use the SQL LIMIT

 Code language: SQL (Structured Query Language) (sql)

-Using SQL LIMIT to get the top N rows with the highest or lowest value
+Retrieving the top N rows with the highest or lowest value #

 You can use the LIMIT